matuzalemmuller/engenharia-software-orientada-servicos/tutorials/choice_db/README.md

         PRIMARY KEY(CODIGO)
     )
     ```
-    * The username and the password of the database are defined in the `src/main/java/br/ufsc/das/Dao.java` file.
+    * The username and the password of the database are defined in the `DB_1` and `DB_2` components from Mule ESB.
+    * It is recommended to add values to the database so the `select` operation returns valid entries.